 Zucchini cakes made with fresh zucchini, cheese, and spices blended together and fried until golden.
 A great way to use up that garden zucchini!

 Now that summer is in full swing so, presumably, are summer gardens.
 And with summer gardens comes ALL THE ZUCCHINI.
 Which means that you’re probably going to need lots of recipes to use it up.

 There are so many different ways that you can use zucchini.
 You can add zucchini to pastas like I do in this Shrimp Linguine with Zucchini and Tomatoes.
-Of course there is always zucchini bread, grilled zucchini , and even zucchini soup.
+Of course there is always fried zucchini, zucchini bread, grilled zucchini , and even zucchini soup.